MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 manager: scott.ruble
 audience: Admin
 ---
-# Use Viva Insights in Outlook
+# Use Insights

-The following are available within the Microsoft Viva Insights in Outlook to help you get the most done during your workday:
+The information in this section helps you get the most out of the following insights:

 * [Prepare for your meetings](#prepare-for-your-meetings)
 * [Track email and document open rates](#track-email-and-document-open-rates)